tpg/deadbolt/README.md

 > It is considered bad practise to authorize a user based on their groups.
 Test for user permissions instead.
 Groups are a convenience tool used to collect permissions together and those permissions can change at any time causing unexpected issues.
 >
 > Deadbolt groups are not actually assigned to users.
 Instead the permissions are assigned to users, so it's important to note that if the permissions in a group change, the users who were originally assigned that group will not gain the changed permissions.
 Groups are not roles.
-If you're looking for a way to implement roles, we have a wiki article about how to implement roles with Deadbolt.
+If you're looking for a way to implement roles, we have a wiki article about how to implement [roles](https://github.com/tpg/deadbolt/wiki/2.-Roles).
 Otherwise, you may need to look for an alternative solution.

 ### Defining groups
 Define groups in the `deadbolt.php` config file and assign the permissions you want in the group.